To earn General Studies Honors, students must:

 Students must receive a grade of A or B in all Honors Courses in order for them to count toward Majors Honors.

 Students wishing to pursue this option need to complete the “Majors Honors Approval Form” before the onset of the project, which is available in the Forms tab.

-Rotation of General Studies Honors Courses.
 The General Studies Honors Program follows a two-year cycle of courses which ensures that courses from the various categories in General Studies are available at least once in every four-year cycle.
 General Studies Honors courses carry a section number ending with -80 or -81 with the exception of ENG112, MAT165, MAT167, and PHY210.
 Honors classes with labs such as BIO105, CHE111 and PED101 may have only the lecture offered as -80 or -81.
 In that case, Honors Students can enter into a lab without this designation.

 Colloquia.
 Different colloquia are offered each semester.
 In Fall, both first-semester freshman colloquia (HON195) and general colloquia (HON395) are offered.
 Professors from across campus apply to teach colloquia which are selected by the Honors Committee.

-Spring 2019 Colloquia Offerings:
+Spring 2024 Colloquia offerings: